anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 8: can0: <NOARP,ECHO> mtu 16 qdisc noop state DOWN group default qlen 10
     link/can

-And the interface is working!
 ```
+The interface is working and communication to can slave are possible.

 #### Disconnect Kvaser Leaf Light v2 USB

 Seems to be something wrong when disconnecting/deregistering the USB: